SystemsGenetics/granny/docs/users_guide/interfaces/gui/index.rst

 .. note::

     Currently, the desktop application has not been implemented.
-Please use the Linux/Mac OS X command-line interface.
+Please use command-line interface.